chaithan01/JenkinfileStage/README.md

 # JenkinfileStage

-A sample script to get stage in Jenkinsfile.
+A sample script to get build instance stage in Jenkinsfile.